easolhq/easolhq.github.io/docs/reference/objects/product/trip_tip.md

 grand_parent: Objects
 ---

-When using a `trip_tip` object you have access to the following attributes:
+When using a `Trip_tip` object you have access to the following attributes:

 # trip_tip.body